Easily map a network drive on Mac: Expert tips

 Improve file management

-For a more granular approach to file management, you might want to consider something like DCommander or Forklift.
-These apps both offer dual-pane file management, as well as features like batch renaming, copying, and deletion, in a more seamless way than your default Finder.
+For a more granular approach to file management, you might want to consider something like DCommander or ForkLift.
+These apps both offer dual-pane file management and features like batch renaming, copying, and deletion in a more seamless way than your default Finder.

-Although Forklift was designed with FTP management in mind, it’s become a favorite of network drive users because of how closely it resembles macOS.
-Billed as a Finder replacement app in parts of its marketing material, you won’t find an app much more native unless it comes out of Cupertino.
+Although ForkLift was designed with FTP management in mind, it’s become a favorite of network drive users because of how closely it resembles macOS.
+You won’t find an app much more native unless it comes out of Cupertino.

 Plus, getting started with the app is incredibly simple: